 Firebase Studio Security Issues

-The most common security vulnerabilities in Firebase Studio applications—and how to fix them before attackers find them.
+The most common security gaps in Firebase Studio applications — and how to fix them before they become an incident.

 Common vulnerabilities found in Firebase Studio applications